guanhuali1018/okta-login-demo/README.md

+# Intro

+After following some tutorials for integrating Okta to React app, I created this demo for playing/testing with features of Okta supplied.

+Feel free to use it and welcome any thoughts!

 # How to run this project?

-Create .env file in the root and fill it with OKTA application credentials:
+1. Create .env file in the root and fill it with OKTA application credentials:

    `cp .env.example .env`

-Install all the dependencies:
+2. Install all the dependencies:

    `npm ci`

-Run project:
+3. Run project:

    `npm run`